oscarlally/Brainlab-DTI-Analysis/README.md

 pip3 install -r requirements.txt
 ```

-If you want to do this via a virtual environment, navigate to the project directory and run the commands:
+If you want to do this via a virtual environment, navigate to the project directory and run the below commands.
+However, you may need to do some rejigging of the paths as (FSL in particular) does not interact very well with a python virtual environment:

 ```python
 python3 -m venv venv